2023 Best Political Science & Government Schools in South Carolina

 Top 10 Best Political Science & Government Schools

 Our analysis found Furman University to be the best school for political science and government students who want to pursue a degree in South Carolina.
-Located in the large suburb of Greenville, Furman is a private not-for-profit college with a small student population.
+Located in the suburb of Greenville, Furman is a private not-for-profit college with a small student population.

 After completing their degree, political science graduates from Furman carry an average student debtload of $26,500.